1.2. Describe the key functions of the brain that are affected by dementia

 Problem-Solving

 Problem-solving skills decline.
 People with dementia find it hard to follow a sequence of steps.
 Tasks that require planning, like cooking, become difficult.
-The frontal lobe, crucial for problem-solving, is affected early in dementia.
+The frontal lobe, essential for problem-solving, is affected early in dementia.

 Decision-Making